RohitBishla/TODO/Backend/README.md

-# true

-How to start the true application
+How to start the todo application
 ---

 1. Run `mvn clean install` to build your application